robotslacker/slackerdb/README.md

 Slackerdb is currently has two parts:
 * A proxy program, used to forward PG protocol to remote.
 1. PG protocol proxy, so that you can connect to multi db services distributed on same or different machines through a unified service port.
+2. If necessary, you can also use this proxy to forward ordinary PG requests, which is no different.
+3. Remote user/password/serviceName can different with proxy if you think this is what your want.
+4. TODO: weight, max_latency, max_repl_lag support
+* A plsql parser(experimental version), you can write plsql code.
+1. Support Begin ....
+Exception ...
+End;
+2. Support Loop, For;
+3. Support Declare cursor, fetch;
+4. Support variable. let or select ... into ...;
 * A service program, used to implement PG communication protocol based on DuckDB.
 1.  make we can view and update duckdb data from the process outside.
 2.  make we can view and update duckdb data from the network.